SolboxOSS/rcloneview-support/howto/rcloneview-basic/create-sync-jobs.md

 1. **`Job Name`**.
  - ❗Allowed characters: `a–z`, `A–Z`, `0–9`, `-`, `_`
 2. **Select the source folder**.
- - Click the folder icon in the left panel to choose the source.
+ - Click the folder icon in the left pane to choose the source.
-3. **Select the destination folder**.
+1. **Select the destination folder**.
-- Click the folder icon in the right panel to choose the destination.
+- Click the folder icon in the right pane to choose the destination.
-4. **Add additional destinations** (optional).
+1. **Add additional destinations** (optional).
 - Click the **Add Destination** button to sync to multiple destinations at once.
 You can configure **1:N sync** if needed.
 5. **Choose the sync direction**.
  - **Modifying destination only**: Syncs from source to destination.
 Updates or deletes destination content to match the source.